conwaywong/dotfiles/README.md

 ## Post install steps

-Extend environment-specific settings by creating a `$HOME/.zshenv_ext` and adding to it.
+Extend environment-specific settings by creating `$HOME/.zshenv_ext` and adding variables to it.
+The file should automatically be loaded by $HOME/.zshenv.

 ## Create SSH Key